minprog/prog-project/info/20 Requirements.md

 - You may select your own project and application name.
 Your project's *package name* should be prefixed with `nl.mprog.`.

-- You must include your name in a comment atop every Java source file in the project.
+- You must include your name in a comment atop every source file in the project.

 - Your app must work within the simulator; you need not test it on actual hardware.